josdem/hugo/content/techtalk/android/appium_automation.md

 info AppiumDoctor
 ```

+You can browse a project that shows how to implement Appium [here](https://github.com/josdem/jugoterapia-appium), this project is using this technologies:

+* Appium Server
+* Appium Java Client
+* Selenium
+* Junit 5
+* Cucumber

-You can browse the code [here](https://github.com/josdem/jugoterapia-appium), you can download the code here:
+You can download the code here:

 ```bash
 git clone git@github.com:josdem/jugoterapia-appium.git